Sophiasuyu/AI-Driven-Gamified-E-commerce-Livestreaming/README.md

 npm run dev
 ```

-【Open the printed local URL in Chrome and allow camera access】
+[Open the printed local URL in Chrome and allow camera access]